zhouxiaoxiang/oriole-microservice/README.rst

 Check online services
 ---------------------

- You can run ``o s`` to do the same thing.
+Run ``o s`` to do the same thing.

 |image1|

 Create docker image.
 --------------------

-Don’t use it if you don’t know docker at all before.
+DONOT use it if you don’t know docker at all before.

 Create log_service image.